• Skip to primary navigation

 *Disclaimer: This article contains affiliate links.
 As an Amazon Associate, I earn from qualifying purchases.

-• Add egg & egg yolk, molasses, chopped ginger and vanilla.
+• Add egg & egg yolk, molasses, chopped ginger paste and vanilla.
 Mix again.

 • Add dry ingredients to wet ingredients a little bit at a time and mix well until all dry ingredients are incorporated.
 Chill dough for an hour.